mendix/RestServices/README.md

 +----------+                                                           +-----------+
 ```

 The `since` parameter specifies the last change the consumer already knows.
 If no changes has been received before, use '0'.
-Furhter parameters are described in greater detail in the generated service description.
+Further parameters are described in greater detail in the generated service description.

 A second endpoint available for retrieving changes is *rest/service-name/changes/feed*.
 This service yields the same results as the list service, except that the HTTP request does not end after all known changes are send.
 Rather, the connection is kept open so that new changes can be pushed back to the consumer in real time.
 If the connection is closed for any reason the consumer should try to reconnect automatically.